johnreutersward/breezehome/README.md

 breezehome
 ==========

-Easy to configure smart homes using RFID/NFC and Network Service Discovery
+Easy to use interactive smart home services using NFC, Android and CherryPy